 - Tools and resources The program will provide: - Funding for equipment and supplies to support your sustainable policy, systems and environmental change wellness initiatives and programs - Online access to lesson materials and other resources through the password-protected Project Healthy Schools portal - Customized ideas, descriptions, instructions and examples for how to execute a wide range of wellness initiatives that address your school's wellness culture and social determinants of health - Assessment tools, including the Healthy School Action Tools - A health behavior questionnaire and program surveys to measure success - Professional development opportunities from which educators can receive State Continuing Education Clock Hours.
-Topics may include student or staff mental health, best practices in nutrition and physical education classrooms, strategies for cultivating an inclusive classroom and guidance on integrating students with different physical or mental ability levels - A banner to display at your school, content for newsletters, healthy tips for announcements and health promotion bulletin board materials for use throughout the school year - Information about how to access additional public resources, wellness grants and awards - Wellness champion network Project Healthy Schools wellness champions can network with dozens of wellness champions from across the state through the Project Healthy Schools Portal and wellness champion gatherings.
+Topics may include student or staff mental health, best practices in nutrition and physical education classrooms, strategies for cultivating an inclusive classroom and guidance on integrating students with different physical or mental ability levels - Health promotion and program marketing materials for use throughout the school year - Information about how to access additional public resources, wellness grants and awards - Wellness champion network Project Healthy Schools wellness champions can network with dozens of wellness champions from across the state through the Project Healthy Schools Portal and wellness champion gatherings.
 This provides wellness champions with the opportunity to earn continuing education hours, share ideas, learn best practices, ask questions and share success stories.